Last Updated on

-Magnumlite Rotor – The MGL or Magnumlite rotor is 25% lighter than previous designs and due to having a better balance it is much easier to start and stop your retrieve which means that less inertia is required and thus you get that silky smooth feel that Shimano is already known for but is now taken to the next level.
+Magnumlite Rotor – The MGL or Magnumlite rotor is 25% lighter than previous designs.
+Due to having a better balance it is much easier to start and stop your retrieve which means that less inertia is required and thus you get that silky smooth feel that Shimano is already known for but it is now taken to the next level.

 Super-light, strong CI4+ carbon body – This reel is INCREDIBLY lightweight thanks to the carbon fiber body and almost feels as though it is not there.
 Typically you can only get a reel this light in a more expensive reel like the Shimano Sustain or Shimano Stella.